awsdocs/aws-systems-manager-user-guide/doc_source/tagging-managed-instances.md

 A managed instance is any machine configured for AWS Systems Manager\.
 This includes Amazon Elastic Compute Cloud \(Amazon EC2\) instances and on\-premises servers or virtual machines \(VMs\) that you have configured to manage using Systems Manager in a hybrid environment\.

-The instructions in this topic are applicable to any machine that's managed using Systems Manager\.
+The instructions in this topic are applicable to any machine that is managed using Systems Manager\.

 **Topics**
 + [Creating or activating managed instances with tags](#tagging-managed-instances-new)